BUZZ-Blimps/Buzzstation/README.md

 # Buzzstation
-A React Native app to send commands and receive data to/from blimps using ROS 2
+Description: A React Native app to send commands and receive data to/from blimps using ROS 2